plaid/tiny-quickstart/vanilla_js/README.md

 #### Start the server

-Start the app by running the following command:

 ```bash
 npm start
 ```

 The app will run on port 8080.
-To use the app, navigate to `localhost:8080` in your browser.

 ### Using the app